scottnmarkley/scottnmarkley.github.io/Projects/HOLC.md

     src="/holc_map.html" >
 </iframe>

-For more information on how these variables were processed, please check out the *SocArXiv* preprint [here](https://osf.io/preprints/socarxiv/dktah/)
+For more information on how these variables were processed, please check out the *SocArXiv* [preprint](https://osf.io/preprints/socarxiv/dktah/).